A building is not just a place to be, but a way to be.

 - Joint Venture Between Isles Ranch Partners, LLC and Castlelake, L.P.
 Surpasses $325 Million in Acquisitions

-Bryan leads the team in identifying and planning urban real estate projects.
-A big believer in creating visionary projects within existing metropolitan areas to prevent the proliferation of sprawl, Bryan brings 17 years of management experience.
-Prior to founding Preface he worked for Kimpton Hotels, then joined Accenture as a top-rated management consultant working in the US and Japan.
-He holds an economics degree from Claremont McKenna College and a California broker license.
+A believer in creating visionary urban real estate projects to prevent the proliferation of sprawl, Bryan brings 23 years of management experience.
+Prior to founding Preface in 2004 he worked for Kimpton Hotels, then joined Accenture working for Microsoft in the US and Japan; he was ranked in the top 5% of the firm’s West Coast management consultants.
+He holds an economics degree from Claremont McKenna College.

 Christina manages all operations at Preface.
 She works with the firm’s capital partners to oversee all financials and reporting.
 She also facilitates the firm’s brand and marketing strategy.
-She has 12 years of experience in real estate working with First American Title, homebuilders and real estate software companies.
-She holds a California broker license, and a degree in Psychology from Scripps College.
+She has 18 years of experience in real estate working with First American Title, homebuilders and real estate software companies.
+She holds a California broker license and a degree in Psychology from Scripps College.

-Greg is a partner of Palmieri Tyler, LLP in Irvine, California.
-Over the course of nearly 30 years, Greg has developed an expertise in land use regulation with particular expertise in the Subdivision Map Act, Planning Law, CEQA, development fees, exactions and dedications.
-Greg received his B.A. from California State University, Long Beach, and his law degree from University of California, Hastings College of Law.
+Greg is a partner of Dzida, Carey & Steinman, LLP in Irvine, California.
+Over the course of nearly 41 years, Greg has developed an expertise in land use regulation with particular expertise in the Subdivision Map Act, Planning Law, CEQA, development fees, exactions, and dedications.
+Greg received his B.A. from California State University, Long Beach, and his law degree from the University of California, Hastings College of Law.